 Queenstown Ski Fields

 There are three excellent ski resorts (or as Kiwis call them, “ski fields”) within easy driving distance of Queenstown.
-The options for skiing in Queenstown are The Remarkables; Coronet Peak and Cardrona Alpine Resort.
+The options for skiing in Queenstown are The Remarkables, Coronet Peak, and Cardrona Alpine Resort.
 All three are a fantastic choice for skiers and snowboarders of all abilities.

 My personal favorite choice for skiing in Queenstown is The Remarkables, it’s a 40-minute drive from central Queenstown.
 There’s a good variety of runs at The Remarkables plus if you’re keen on park snowboarding or skiing then this is the mountain for you.

-Cardrona Alpine Resort is a further drive away and is in fact closer to the popular town of Wanaka than it is to Queenstown Driving to Cardrona from Queenstown will take you 45 minutes to an hour.
+Cardrona Alpine Resort is a further drive away and is closer to the popular town of Wanaka than it is to Queenstown.
+Driving to Cardrona from Queenstown will take you 45 minutes to an hour.
 Cardrona is a great choice for experts with a huge jump park as well as beginners since they run a very good ski school here.
 It’s also home to a huge variety of dining options as well as a childcare center and a ski school kindergarten for the children.
 It is the largest ski field in the Queenstown area.

 Below, I’ve included more details on each ski field so you can make the right choice for your Queenstown ski holiday!